nishanttotla/hugo-blog-skeleton/content/blog/moving-to-san-francisco.md

 tags = ["moving", "change"]
 draft = false
-title = "Moving To San Francisco" description = "Thoughts about the long-awaited move to the city" authors = [] socialsharing = true
+title = "Moving To San Francisco" description = "Thoughts about the long awaited move to the city" authors = [] socialsharing = true
 +++